WPChill/strong-testimonials/readme.txt

 8. Template files and template functions.

 == Changelog ==

+= 2.3 - March 9, 2016 =
+* Improve compatibility with [Posts for Page](https://wordpress.org/plugins/posts-for-page/), [Custom Content Shortcode](https://wordpress.org/plugins/custom-content-shortcode/), and other plugins that use shortcodes to pull in other content.
+* Add form handling to strong_testimonials_view() template function.
+* Optimize slideshow loading.
+* Strip HTML whitespace by default with option to disable.
+* Disable form honeypots by default in new installs.
+* Fix bug with first slide in Cycle script.
+* Fix conflict with RT Themes.
+* Fix admin style conflict.

 = 2.2.12 - March 3, 2016 =
 * Fix bug when title is empty in some languages.